 March 2013 has also seen the launch of the Planet X RT-58 Sportive racing bike.
 The RT 57 is still part of the company's lineup and offers a racier, all-around performance bike than its new sister, the RT 58.

 Why choose a Planet X RT 57?

-Planet X bill their RT 57 as a bike designed for fast riding, sportives and pushing into corners.
+Planet X bills their RT 57 as a bike designed for fast riding, sportives and pushing into corners.
 The frame is extremely chunky and stiff looking thanks to a thickset downtube which merges into a BB30 bottom bracket system coupled with deep chainstays and chunky seat stays.

-To the eye this frameset looks designed for a sprinter.
+To the eye, this frameset looks designed for a sprinter.
 The visible bulk of the frame appears that it will assist in power transfer.
-Carbon fibre bikes have become chunkier over time; however comparing this to a five year old carbon fibre frameset I have knocking around my garage ready to go on eBay, you can see clear differences in tube profiles.
-Gone are the relatively thin seatstays and chainstays, having been replaced by chunky stiff deep sections.
+Carbon fibre bikes have become chunkier over time; however comparing this to a five-year-old carbon fibre frameset I have knocking around my garage ready to go on eBay, you can see clear differences in tube profiles.
+Gone are the relatively thin seat stays and chainstays, having been replaced by chunky stiff deep sections.

-How does the Planet X RT-57 Ride?
-The important bit
+How Does the Planet X Rt-57 Ride?
+The Important Bit

-From the first couple of rides the main quality I would say for this bike is RESPONSIVENESS.
+From the first couple of rides, the main quality I would say for this bike is responsiveness.
 As soon as you turn the pedals the response is there.
-You can feel it and it feels fantastic to have so much of your energy transferred to the drivechain.
+You can feel it and it feels fantastic to have so much of your energy transferred to the drive chain.

 The power transfer is definitely aided by the bulk of the bottom bracket area and oversized BB30 Bottom bracket designed for increased stiffness.

-Cornering and descending
+Cornering and Descending